 Awards under our Stock Incentive Plan are purely discretionary, are not based upon any specific formula and may or may not be granted in any given fiscal year.
-For the past four years, we have granted time-based restricted stock to various employees, including our executive officers, in early January.
-Consistent with this practice, we granted restricted stock awards to our executive officers in January 2009 in amounts which are similar to grants made in prior years taking into account both the absolute number of shares and the fair market value of those shares.
-The numbers of shares awarded in January 2009 were as follows: Denis McGlynn: 25,000 shares; Michael A. Tatoian: 18,000 shares; Timothy R. Horne: 15,000 shares; Klaus M. Belohoubek: 15,000 shares; and Thomas G. Wintermantel: 10,000 shares.
+For the past six years, we have granted time-based restricted stock to various employees, including our executive officers, in early January.
+Consistent with this practice, we granted restricted stock awards to our executive officers in January 2010 as follows: Denis McGlynn: 20,000 shares; Michael A. Tatoian: 15,000 shares; Timothy R. Horne: 12,000 shares; Klaus M. Belohoubek: 12,000 shares; and Thomas G. Wintermantel: 8,000 shares.
+These grants are for fewer shares than the grants made in 2009.
 It is our expectation to continue yearly grants of restricted stock awards although we reserve the right to modify or discontinue this or any of our other compensation practices at anytime.